 - What did you learn that was good from your family growing up?

 - Who in our extended family do you think we should spend more time with?
-Are there those we should spend less time with?
+Are there any we should spend less time with that we do now?

-- What are some things you’re proud of in your life?
+- What are you most proud of in your life?
 In our life as a family?

-- What are some things that make your soul feel filled up?
+- What makes your soul feel filled up?
 How can I help you do more of those things?

 - What disappoints you about our marriage or our life together?
-Is it something we can change?
+How might we change that?

 - When you look at yourself in the mirror, what do you see?